marclura/Radix-Escape-Rooms/README.md

 - Disable the BLE
 - Remove unusued items form the Task Manager > Startup
 - (Add French as language and set it as keyboard layout)
-- Disable all items in Privacy settings
+- Disable all items in Privacy settings (out of the Microphone access, else Processing Java will not work)
 - Activate Windows

 ### NumLock settings